-→SECTION 8.
-A NEW SECTION OF KRS 216.785 TO 216.793 IS CREATED TO READ AS FOLLOWS:

-(1) The National and State Background Check Program fund, a trust and agency fund, is created and shall be administered by the Finance and Administration Cabinet.
-The fund shall consist of fees collected for registry checks and national and state background checks as provided in Section 2 of this Act, fines collected for violations of subsection (2) of Section 5 of this Act, and any other proceeds from grants, contributions, appropriations, or other moneys made available for purposes of this fund.

-- (2) Moneys in the fund shall be used by the cabinet to facilitate the performance of registry and criminal background checks of prospective employees of long-termcare facilities and providers. - (3) Notwithstanding KRS 45.229, any moneys remaining in the fund at the close of the fiscal year shall not lapse but shall be carried forward into the succeeding fiscal year to be used solely for the purposes set forth in subsection (2) of this section. - (4) Interest earned on any moneys in the account shall accrue to the account and shall not lapse. - (5) Moneys in the fund are hereby appropriated for the purposes set forth in Section 2 of this Act.

-→SECTION 9.
-A NEW SECTION OF KRS 216.785 TO 216.793 IS CREATED TO READ AS FOLLOWS:
+- →SECTION 38.
+A NEW SECTION OF KRS 216.785 TO 216.793 IS CREATED TO READ AS FOLLOWS: - (1) A trust and agency fund is created to be known as the National and State Background state background checks as provided in Section 32 of this Act, fines collected for violations of subsection (2) of Section 35 of this Act, and any other proceeds from grants, contributions, appropriations, or other moneys made available for purposes of this fund. - (2) Moneys in the fund shall be used by the cabinet to facilitate the performance of registry and criminal background checks of prospective employees of long-term-care facilities and providers. - (3) Notwithstanding KRS 45.229, any moneys remaining in the fund at the close of the fiscal year shall not lapse but shall be carried forward into the succeeding fiscal year to be used solely for the purposes set forth in subsection (2) of this section. - (4) Interest earned on any moneys in the fund shall accrue to the fund and shall not lapse. - (5) Moneys in the fund are hereby appropriated for the purposes set forth in Section 32 of this Act. - →SECTION 39.
+A NEW SECTION OF KRS 216.785 TO 216.793 IS CREATED TO READ AS FOLLOWS: - (1) A registry check and criminal background check as defined by Section 31 of this Act shall be provided upon request by a person participating in the Medicaid program who self-directs his or her own care.